 It is difficult for Western Europeans to fully appreciate the catasteophic expeiemced by the people of Eastern Europe. espcially the Soviets, Poland, and Yugoslavia.
 Here the Soviet Union was different becuse the war was largly conducted in the extreme west of the country invluding areas that the Soviets had annexed during the War (the Baltics, Poland, and Romania).
 The War as a result was largely fought outside of the Russian heartland.
 The Wehrmacht had pnetrated in to the Russian hearland in the final phase of Barbarossa (October-Novmber 1941), but much of this was recovered in the Red Army Winter Offensive before Moscow (December 1941).
 The Soviets also managed to move a substntial part of their industry east beyond the Urals which was not captured and destroyd by the invasding Germans.
 Even so the damage to the Soviet Union and the loss of life was noyhing short of horific.
 Some one in eight of Soviet citizens prished in the conflict.
 Something like one third of the econmy was destroyed, but this was in the far west and includes the non-Russian areas the Soviet Union annexed during and after the War.
 The country was awash with displaced people and families that were torn apart.
 A harvest failure and the damage done by he Germans in the Ukraine resulted in a regional famine, but the famine of 1946 killed a fraction of the numbers that died of hunger during the famine resultibg from the Civil War (1919-23) or the fanine Stalin inflicted on the Ukraine (1931-32).
 As the Soviets received American food aid throigh UNRRA.
 Soviet sources claim to have restored income levels to pre-War levels as early as 1948.
 We are not sure that this was the case.
 And the Soviets reported very high levels of economic expansion during the 1950s and 60s.
 Soviet economists began to claim that they would overtake the West.
 Agriculture continued to be weakpoint in the Soviet economy.
 Stalin refused to participate in the American Marshall Plan and would not allow the Soviet puppet government to participare as well.
 Instead they wererequired to partivcipate in the Molotov Plan.
 The Soviets had some advantages, virtually inexaustable reservs of raw materials and the ability to extract reparation from their occupation sector in Germany.
 And while the economy grew, Soviet workers lagged far behind workers in the West.
 Problems included massive military spending, the inherent inefficencies of Communism and central planning,

 There is a substantial body of literature published in the Soviet Union about World War II, including individul accounts.
 This is similar to other European countries.
 These include both fictional and non-fiction accounts.
 The Soviet literature is different from similar accounts published in Western Europe.
-Publidshing houses in the Soviet Union were owned an operated by the state.
-The Government controlled who published these accounts as well as the test that was published.
+Publishing houses in the Soviet Union were owned an operated by the Communist controlled Societ Government.
+The Government controlled who published these accounts as well as the text that was published.
 The Government would not have allowed anything to be published that was critical of the Soviet Union or the Soviet war effort.
-This does not men that these accounts are not interesting descriptions of the War, it does mean that they have to be used with some caution if used as valid hstorical documents.
+This does not mean that these accounts are not interesting descriptions of the War or that tgey describe real peoole.
+It does mean that they have to be used with some caution if used as valid historical documents.
 Most of these books have not been translated into English and other foreign languages.
-Thus this literature is generally unknown in the west.
+Thus this literature is generally unknown in the West.
 Hopefully our Russian readers will provide some details about these individual accounts.
+We are especially interested in accounts describing childhood experiences.
+And we notice Soviet reports of child heros like Young Defender of Moscow Yuri Ulianin and Senior Medical Attendant Yekaterina Rumyantseva.
 One of our Russian readers tells us that Maria Prilezhayeva's book Masha Strogova's Youth about the fate of a young school teacher during World War II.
 Here she talks with one of the boys from her class (6th form), he's 12 years old.
-Boys in class teased him going to school in short pants and called him "a second former". >
+Boys in his class teased him going to school in short pants and called him "a second former".

 NAZI Germany and the Soviet Union fought the largest and most horific military campaign in human history.
 Much of the fighting during 1941-44 took place in Russia or the Ukraine.
 Human losses probably exceeded 20 million people, both as a result of actual fighting anf genocidal NAZI poiicies and actual killing operations.
 Huge quantities of military ordinance were expended during this campaign.
 Great quantities lies buried in Russia, Beylorussia, and the Ukraine.
 A teacher in Moscow tells us that a popular activity in Moscow is to collect World War II weapons and ordinance.
 He explains that they go to places around here where major battles were fought and there are numerous places around Russia where the decisive battle of World War II was fought.
 One boy came into class today dragging a sack full of World War II weapons. shell cases, and spent bullits.
 At least I hope they were spent.
 Other items included a revolver and some sort of what looked to me was a Lugger-type pistol.
 One boy insisted, however, "Sir they are Russian weapons."
 Some looked leathal to me.
 The boys hunt the weapons with their fathers.
 Some may also buy from shops.
 The bullets have had a hole drilled in the side to make them safe.